Graduating students of AZCPM will achieve the following competencies:

 IV.
 INTERPERSONAL AND INTERPROFESSIONAL COMMUNICATIONS

-- Demonstrate communication and interpersonal skills that result in relevant information exchanges and decision- making with patients, their families, and members of the healthcare team.
+- Demonstrate communication and interpersonal skills that result in relevant and professional information exchange and decision-making with patients, their families, and members of the health-care team.

-- Effectively communicate by utilizing oral, digital and written communication formats.
+- Communicate effectively utilizing oral, digital, and written formats.

 - Interact appropriately with peers, faculty, staff, and healthcare professionals in academic, research and healthcare settings.